Official Olympic coverage tells us who wins. TikTok tells us everything else.

 For U.S. snowboarder Maddie Mastro, staring down the Olympic pipe was a little, um, gut-wrenching.

 U.S. luge competitor Jonny Gustafson just wants to know where to find alcohol.
-(For anyone confused by his reference, /srs and /j are Internet “tone indicators” for when it’s tough to know if someone is serious or joking.)
+(For anyone confused by his reference, /srs and /j are Internet “tone indicators” for when it’s tough to know whether someone is serious or joking.)

 @akatwopants I am done competing and all so I need to know #athlete #olympics #beijing2022 #fyp #athletelife #dndtiktok #sports ♬ jack manifold - tammy

-Estonian freestyle skier Kelly Sildaru put footage of what appears to be intense covid precautions at the Olympics over “The Imperial March” from Star Wars.
+Estonian freestyle skier Kelly Sildaru put footage of what appears to be intense coronavirus precautions at the Olympics over “The Imperial March” from Star Wars.
 (The one that plays when Darth Vader shows up.)

-“First successful day with stormtroopers at the Olympics,” her caption reads, as what looks like sanitation workers in full personal protective equipment spray sanitizer on floors and walls.
+“First successful day with stormtroopers at the Olympics,” her caption reads, as what looks like sanitation workers in full personal protective equipment spraying sanitizer on floors and walls.

 @kellysildaru First day successfull day with stormtroopers at the Olympics 😋😋 #olympics #winterolympics #beijing #beijing2022 #tiktok #estonia #covidtesting #ski #fyp #foryou ♬ Star Wars - The Imperial March Theme - Geek Music

-In this video that’s been viewed a million times, skin care influencer @benjaminccao compares the traditionally masculine and feminine costume styles of figure skaters Nathan Chen and Yuzuru Hanyu, asking whether viewers think Chen is guilty of “toxic masculinity” in the way he presents himself.
+In this video that has been viewed a million times, skin care influencer @benjaminccao compares the traditionally masculine and feminine costume styles of figure skaters Nathan Chen and Yuzuru Hanyu, asking whether viewers think Chen is guilty of “toxic masculinity” in the way he presents himself.

 @benjaminccao Is Nathan intentionally doing this?
 Thoughts? #figureskating #nathanchen #yuzuruhanyu #beijing2022 #costume #sexism #homophobia #foryoupage ♬ Clouds - Luke Faulkner